The Vox AC100 as the Thomas Organ "Super Beatle"

-The Brothers Grim, pictured above, were the first band to be sponsored by Vox in the States.
+The Brothers Grim, pictured above, were one of the first bands to be sponsored by Vox in the States.
 The advert is from Vox Teen Beat, vol. 1, issue 1.
-Note that the amp pictured has no corner protectors and that its logo is formed of separate letters: V O X. For a surviving analogue, see serial no. 225 (also pictured above), which may have been used for promotional purposes in the USA.
+The amplifier (serial number 225) and its speaker cabinet still survive - see this page.

 A further site notes: "In the early 1960's, The Brothers Grim became the first American group to be featured with Vox Amplifiers and guitars which were made famous by the contemporary British group, The Beatles.
 Joe Banaron, CEO of Warwick Electronics Inc. and President of Thomas Organ, the United States distributor of Vox, along with Bernard Stockly (of London), importer to the United States of the Royal Warranted, Challenge / Eavestaff pianos, arranged for the boys to have full use of the five foot tall AC 100, which later became known as the "Super Beatle," along with other Vox amplifiers.
 In one of the company's in-house publications, Ron Coleman and J.P.
 Sloane were featured standing back to back against the big Vox AC 100 Amplifier".

 Thomas Organ pricelist 1965

 Reference to the Thomas Organ pricelist of 21 September 1965 shows that the AC100/Super Beatle amplifier cost $400.00, the cabinet $599.00, and the trolley $70.00, making $1069 in total.
 The model number was: V-1-24.